Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Introduction

-In realistic scenarios, QBs are open quantum systems due to unavoidable interactions with their environments.
-To address this, various studies have explored robust states and protocols for mitigating decoherence and retaining extractable work (ergotropy) \cite{quach2020using, liu2019loss}.
+In realistic scenarios, QBs are open quantum systems due to unavoidable interactions with their environments.To address this, various studies have explored robust states and protocols for mitigating decoherence, dissipative stabilization, noisy charging dynamics, and retaining extractable work (ergotropy) \cite{quach2020using, liu2019loss}.
 A detailed review of open-system QBs can be found in \cite{campaioli2024colloquium}.

-To ensure the physical relevance of our model, we emphasize that the spin–valley tensor states in graphene are not mere theoretical constructs but have been realized and controlled experimentally.
-Graphene nanostructures, including quantum dots and SNS (superconductor-normal metal-superconductor) junctions, have demonstrated tunable spin and valley degrees of freedom \cite{eich2018spin, yang2013spin}.
-Moreover, proximity-induced superconductivity in graphene SNS junctions enables phase-sensitive manipulation of Andreev bound states carrying spin and valley indices \cite{beenakker2006specular}.
+To ensure the physical relevance of our model, we emphasize that the spin–valley tensor states in graphene are not mere theoretical constructs but have been realized and controlled experimentally.Graphene nanostructures, including quantum dots and SNS (superconductor-normal metal-superconductor) junctions, have demonstrated tunable spin and valley degrees of freedom \cite{eich2018spin, yang2013spin}.
+Moreover, proximity-induced superconductivity in graphene SNS junctions enables phase-sensitive manipulation of Andreev bound states carrying spin and valley indices \cite{beenakker2006specular, traversoziani2015josephson, cavaliere2018andreev}.
+Recent studies on hybrid superconducting nanostructures and mesoscopic quantum transport have further highlighted the role of Andreev physics and coherent transport mechanisms in graphene-based quantum devices.
 Valleytronics studies have further shown that the \(K/K'\) valleys can serve as computational bases, with selective excitation achieved using circularly polarized light \cite{mak2014valley}.
 These developments provide a strong experimental foundation for graphene-based quantum battery designs.

 Motivated by these advances, we propose a four-level graphene quantum battery model based on spin–valley coupled qubits, where charging is induced via a Gaussian pulse in a closed system.
 Following the charging phase, we investigate the effects of environmental dissipation modeled by both Markovian and non-Markovian amplitude damping channels.
 This approach allows us to evaluate the intrinsic performance of the battery, as well as the retention of ergotropy under realistic open-system conditions.
 Similar pulse-based charging protocols and dissipation analyses have been studied in the context of quantum thermodynamics \cite{binder2018thermodynamics, paulson2025work, barra2019dissipative}, providing a firm theoretical foundation for our work.